As I write this, the coronavirus pandemic is getting exponentially more widespread every day.

 Reusing Homemade Respirators during a Viral Pandemic

 N95 respirators are supposed to be disposable.
-However, even the CDC acknowledges that they may have to be reused when in short supply.
+However, they may have to be reused when in short supply.
 If you need to reuse an N95 respirator (or your DIY respirator), follow these guidelines:

 - Wash your hands before and after putting on the respirator or adjusting it.
 Or use hand sanitizer if you can’t wash your hands.